 6. Have breakfast in Bree Street

 Bree Street has become one of Cape Town’s most popular streets thanks to trendy restaurants and bars.
 It’s also one of the go-to streets for the pre-work or Saturday morning breakfasts.
-Jason’s Bakery and Clarke’s Bar are where you can find the locals.
+Jason’s Bakery is where you can find the locals.

 7. Wine tasting in Constantia, Durbanville or Helderberg